Understanding Low Level Search Options

 Results from disparate indexes are best displayed in separate Search Results widgets.

-Now you’re able to configure the out of the box search widgets to participate in searches against any Elasticsearch index in the cluster.
+Now you’re able to configure the out-of-the-box search widgets to participate in searches against any Elasticsearch index in the cluster.

 Capabilities